FrederikHartung/pokeRogueBot/README.md

 OcrTemplate: The bot tries to find the OcrTemplate with the tesseract OCR engine.

 For each CvTemplate a screenshot with the picture to find in the Canvas screenshot has to be provided in the data/templates folder.
-Templates have to be added to their corresponding stage where they are visible for validation if their are visible.
+Templates have to be added to their corresponding stage where they are visible for validation if they are visible.
 Every Stage needs to be a component for automatic path checking if the templates are present on the disc.

-## Development Strategie
+## Development Strategy
 Focus on progress and not on perfection.
 It's better to stick to a bad implementation and improve it later than to try to make it perfect from the beginning.
 If a good idea comes up, write it down and implement it later.
 Focus on the current task.
 Order the tasks by their level of improvement and how easy they are to implement.
 Only refactor, when it's really necessary.

 ## todo
-- [ ] make first attack
+- [x] make first attack
-- [ ] handle the reaction of the opponent
+- [x] handle the reaction of the opponent
-- [ ] attack till the first opponent is beaten
+- [x] attack till the first opponent is beaten
-- [ ] handle the start of the second fight
+- [x] handle the start of the second fight
+- [ ] handle switching of the pokemon if one is down
+- [ ] handle shop
+- [ ] notice if the enemy is a wild pokemon or a trainer
+- [ ] catch one pokemon
+- [ ] press c for starts
+- [ ] press v for variants/battle effects/enemy abilities